-- Tidy away all equipment.
+• Tidy away all equipment.

-- Wash up and load the dishwasher

-- Wash up any art equipment using only the sink in the Training room .

-- Wipe down all used surfaces in the kitchen and dining area with hot soapy water. - Ensure all foodstuffs are sealed and stored in the fridges or pantry. - Food belonging to individual staff members stored in the staff fridge must be labelled with their name and date. - Throw away any food that will not be used. - Evening sessions or weekend hires and family clubs should empty the bins in the kitchen and coffee bar area and put in new bin liners and deposit rubbish in the café bin area. - Put on the washing machine to wash any soiled tea towels or aprons etc, and as part of the clear up transfer any washing to drier/racks. - Sweeping dining and training room after every session
+- Wash up any art equipment using only the sink in the changing room and put brushes, palettes, water cups away in the correct container on bottom shelf in changing room. - Wipe down all used surfaces in the kitchen and dining area with hot soapy water. - Ensure all foodstuffs are sealed and stored in the fridges or pantry. - Staff should only use the upstairs fridge for their personal food. - Food belonging to individual staff members stored in the staff fridge must be labelled with their name and date. - Throw away any food that will not be used. - Staff on evening sessions, weekend building hires and family clubs should empty the bins in the kitchen and coffee bar area and put in new bin liners and deposit rubbish in the café bin area. - Staff should also put on the washing machine to wash any soiled tea towels or aprons etc, and as part of the clear up transfer any washing to drier/racks. - Sweeping dining and training room after every session